uptek/zikrrr/README.md

 ### 📦 Customize the Zikrrr app

 The source code for the zikrrr app has a modern workflow and includes a build process for SASS files compilation.
-Feel free to write and organize your stylings using SASS and then compile your stylings to the CSS which any browser understands.
+Feel free to write and organize your stylings using SASS and then compile your stylings to the CSS which every browser understands.
 You can organize your stylings using the readily available SASS files by the Zikrr app.

 ```sh
 INSIDE: /zikrrr/src/styles